wofmanaf/Group-CAM/README.md

+# Group-CAM
+By Qing-Long Zhang and Yu-Bin Yang

-# Group-CAM: Group Score-Weighted Visual Explanations for Deep Convolutional Networks
+[State Key Laboratory for Novel Software Technology at Nanjing University] This repo is the official implementation of ["Group-CAM: Group Score-Weighted Visual Explanations for Deep Convolutional Networks"](https://arxiv.org/pdf/2103.13859.pdf).

 ## Approach
 <div align="center">